BrendanBerkley/prodebate/readme.md

 ### Sooner
 - Edit things
-- Use tags to prepopulate tags in support/counter point forms
+- Add existing points as support/counter points
 - Manifestation models.
 	- Spin out into into its own app?
 	- Refactor to allow the same URL to be applied to multiple notes
-	- Error handling / URL normalizing on submit
 	- External URL or Prodebate position
 - Private/draft points?